commandAGI/commandAGI/.github/ISSUE_TEMPLATE/bug_report.md

 ______________________________________________________________________

-## name: Bug Report about: Report a bug in CommandLab title: '[BUG] ' labels: bug assignees: ''
+## name: Bug Report about: Report a bug in commandAGI2 title: '[BUG] ' labels: bug assignees: ''

 **Description**
 Clear description of the bug.